RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>

 ## Additional Guides and Comparisons
   Access to Better Quality, Helpful Services is Needed with Better Laws Preventing Coercion.
-Cases related to the arts are listed in details and in easy documents for references to encourage knowledge and competition in business, to assist individuals.<br>
+Cases Related to the Arts are listed in Details and in Easy Documents for references to encourage knowledge and competition in business, to assist individuals.<br>
-California's <a href="https://www.forthepeople.com/blog/california-updates-sexual-abuse-and-cover-accountability-act/">AB 2777</a> was not enough.<br>
+California's <a href="https://www.forthepeople.com/blog/california-updates-sexual-abuse-and-cover-accountability-act/">AB 2777</a> was not enough.
+Laws against coercion will reduce the continuance of abuse.<br>
 <b><i>"A-List (artists), wall-street titans, famous sports stars, (billionaires-finances), heads of studios, politicians, you know some of the most powerful people in the world and it was the company everyone wanted to be in..."</b>
 <br>See Molly's Game | On-set visit with Molly Bloom "Writer": https://www.youtube.com/watch?v=XCb4DJ7qfN0</i><br>
 - Under <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Cases%20Documentation-Filings"><b>Documentations-Cases</a> and <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Perceptions%20Guides%20to%20Fixers">Perception Guides to Fixers</a>, see educational film sequences and interviews</b>: